-It was very dark, but I thought I recognized my husband’s head lights behind us.
+It was very dark, but I thought I recognized my husband’s headlights behind us.
 The truck was tailgating me and I was getting angry, wondering why he would be driving so dangerously close behind his wife and daughter.
 However, when I exited the highway, the truck kept going.
 It wasn’t him.
 I began worrying about him, wondering where he was and if he was okay.

 My mind quickly calculated.
-I had no where to turn to get away from the car and I could not make it happen fast enough anyway.
+I had nowhere to turn to get away from the car and I could not make it happen fast enough anyway.
 I first thought about my daughter.
 I realized I could not protect her, so I clearly asked God to protect her.
 Suddenly, I had a vivid memory of a conversation that I had with my Grandmother when I was eleven.
-She told me that she had read an article in the news paper about a man going to sleep at the wheel of the car, not wearing a seatbelt and crashing into a building.
+She told me that she had read an article in the newspaper about a man going to sleep at the wheel of the car, not wearing a seatbelt, and crashing into a building.
 He walked away from the accident completely unhurt.
 The article said that perhaps he was not hurt because his body was relaxed.
 I was not wearing a seat belt.
-I very consciously removed my hands from the steering wheel and my feet from the pedals, and slumped into a relaxed position.
+I very consciously removed my hands from the steering wheel and my feet from the pedals and slumped into a relaxed position.

 I don’t have any recollection of the impact.
 Just after, I looked at my daughter.
 She was safe and looked unharmed.
 Then I got out of the car.
 At this point, my husband was behind us and running towards us screaming.
 The boys that hit us, backed up and drove away.
 My car was totaled.
 The entire front end had been smashed up to the windshield.
 We did not have cell phones then, and we knew we needed to call the police, so I got my daughter out of the car and with her in my arms, ran up a hill to the first house we saw.

 A couple answered the door and called the police for us.
-My adrenaline began to calm, and we started walking back towards the car to wait for the police.
-As we walked back the way we came, I was shocked to see that we had ran up a very tall embankment that was truly a vertical drop.
+My adrenaline began to calm, and we started walking back to the car to wait for the police.
+As we walked back the way we came, I was shocked to see that we had run up a very tall embankment that was truly a vertical drop.
 My husband and I looked at each other questioningly and then turned around to try to figure out how to get down to our car.